 1. Urgent and Important – Do it Now

-Tasks that are urgent and important on the quadrant are essential tasks that cannot be delayed.
-This might include deadlines, a meeting to resolve a crisis, assessments to understand a project’s progress, etc. For an individual prioritizing tasks, this might include an important deadline for submission of a report to a boss, a doctor’s appointment for a health-related issue, important family commitments, etc. These are essentially tasks that you must immediately do.
+For an individual prioritizing tasks, this might include an important deadline for submission of a report to a boss, a doctor’s appointment for a health-related issue, important family commitments, etc. These are essentially tasks that you must immediately do.
 Delaying such a task might lead to negative consequences that can be probably avoided by simple task prioritization.

 2. Important Not Urgent – Schedule it

 You might need to submit a report to a boss after 10 days and there might be another report which is due tomorrow.
-There is no point working on the report that is due in 10 days on a priority basis.
-In this case, you can prioritize the report due tomorrow and ensure that you dedicate enough time for it.
-Tasks that are important but not urgent can be scheduled according to the need for better time management and to focus on more pressing issues.
-These tasks might include planning, recreational activities or relationship related commitments.
+There is no point working on a report that is due in 10 days on a priority basis.
+In this case, you can prioritize the report due tomorrow and ensure that you dedicate enough time to it.

 3. Urgent But not Important – Delegate it

 Many of us make the mistake of taking too much burden on ourselves when we can delegate tasks.
 Many managers can make the mistake of underusing subordinates.
 Similarly, some sudden meetings might mean that you have no time to complete a task and delegation might be necessary.
 These are examples of instances where it is necessary to delegate tasks for better task management.
-For example, you can ask your subordinate to complete a report and submit it for your review to ensure it gets out on time.
-A few examples of urgent but not important tasks can include interruptions, meetings or activities that are less consequential and can be delegated.

 4. Not Urgent and Not Important – Don’t Do it

 When pressed for time, is it important to clean your car or play a quick round of an Android game?
 Not urgent and not important tasks need to be discarded.
-You don’t want to get late for an important meeting because you were scrolling through your Facebook feed and lost track of time or were too busy watching a cat video!
+You don’t want to be late for an important meeting because you were scrolling through your Facebook feed and lost track of time or were too busy watching a cat video!
 Since we are surrounded by digital devices and distractions, the importance of avoiding unnecessary things in light of the Eisenhower Matrix is even more important than ever before.

-In fact, it is this lack of prioritization that leads to loss of productivity and even health related issues like insomnia.
+In fact, it is this lack of prioritization that leads to loss of productivity and even health-related issues like insomnia.
 Research has shown that blue light affects sleep and causes insomnia.
 This has been linked to people using smartphones at night, affecting their sleep patterns.
 This is an example of the negative consequences of lack of task prioritization.

 How to use the Eisenhower Decision Matrix?

 Using the Eisenhower Decision matrix is simple.
-You can follow a few easy steps to incorporate it in your daily life for improved workflow, as well as better task and time management.
+You can follow a few easy steps to incorporate it into your daily life for improved workflow, as well as better task and time management.
 By using the simple tips given below, you can ensure the timely completion of essential tasks and avoid getting into analysis paralysis.

 1. Create a List by Importance of Tasks